-- Weidenfeld & Nicolson, London (series name: World University Library).
+- Weidenfeld & Nicolson, London (series: World University Library)

 - Littlehampton Book Services Ltd., England (series name: World University Library).

-- McGraw-Hill Book Company, New York (series name: World University Library).
+- McGraw-Hill, New York (series: World University Library)

 - Taylor & Francis, New York (series name: World University Library).

-The World University Series, originated by Weidenfeld & Nicolson, London, in 1966, was announced here:
+The World University Series, launched by Weidenfeld & Nicolson, London, in 1966, was announced here: